LibraryThing alternatives

 2015.
 LibraryThing released iOS mobile app

-The popular online book collection management service, LibraryThing, has introduced its official iPhone app, marking its initial version with limited but essential cataloging features.
-With the app, users can easily browse and search their personal libraries, add books by scanning barcodes or conducting searches, upload covers by utilizing the iPhone camera, and perform minor edits like adjusting collections and ratings.
-As an incentive, LibraryThing is offering free lifetime memberships to individuals who use the app within the next month.
-To avail this offer, users must register for a new account exclusively through the LibraryThing app.
+Online service for book collection management LibraryThing has launched an official iPhone app.
+This initial version is limited to performing the basic tasks necessary for cataloging.
+You can browse and search your library, add books by scanning barcodes, search for books, browse and upload covers using the iPhone camera and make minor edits such as changing collections and ratings.
+LibraryThing is offering free lifetime memberships to anyone who uses the app within the next month.
+You need to create a new account using the LibraryThing app.

 2015.
 LibraryThing unveiles an online tool for small libraries